Strategies of Critique 2023:

 - Support for youth in care and houseless people

 - Mutual Aid

 - Anti-carceral responses to violence (e.g. intimate partner violence)

-The Organizing Committee Membership is composed of: Patrick Teed, Marcelle-Anne Fletcher, Joshua Falek, Tapji Garba, Anisha Sankar, Bahar Banaei, and Juanita Stephen.
-All are reachable at the Strategies of Critique email: email@example.com
+The Strategies of Critique Organizing Committee is composed of: Patrick Teed, Marcelle-Anne Fletcher, Bahar Banaei, Joshua Falek, Tapji Garba, Anisha Sankar, and Juanita Stephen.
+They can be reached through the Strategies of Critique email: email@example.com